Sung Eucharist with robed choir.

 Contemporary worship.
-A chance to respond in action and song, sometimes with children and communion and sometimes without.
+A chance to respond in action and song.

 Come to whichever parts of the morning will help you best engage with God and his community.